maciejpedzich/website/content/blog/hello-again-world.md

 I hope to allocate more time towards working on my personal projects and this blog.
 The former will see a mix of me experimenting more with Python and the dataviz side of things, as well as revisiting some of my already released apps that I believe deserve more love.

-The latter will see an introduction of a monthly report on my mood ratings with more visualisations and highlights from the real world.
-There will also be technical breakdowns of some of the aforementioned projects.
+The latter will see an introduction of a monthly series that's going to run at least until January 2026: mood report with both a statistical and IRL summary of the last 4 weeks.
+I'll also include a technical writeup on the mood spreadsheet itself, because it got me to write some rather interesting formulas as a fun little challenge.

 ## Final thoughts

 A big, big thank you goes out to my friends for their support in my darkest hours and **you** for reading this whole post.
+Just to reassure you:

+{{ admonition(type="tip", icon="danger" title="GOOD NEWS", text="The suicide mission has been aborted.") }}

+I'm really looking forward to starting this new chapter of my life, and I invite you to ride with me through all the exciting projects I've got in store.

-Looking forward to seeing you in the next one.
+Take care, and I hope to see you in the next post!

-Take care!